| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 proof that the shirt would be harmed if washed in hot water or dried

-(3) Reliable evidence, like that described in paragraph (c)(1) or (2) of
+on high setting.); or (3) Reliable evidence, like that described in paragraph (c)(1) or (2) of

-(4) Retable evidence that the product or a fair sample of the product Was
+this section. for each component part of the product; or (4) Retable evidence that the product or a fair sample of the product Was

 successfully tested.
 The tests may simulate the care suggested or

-(5) Reliable evidence of current technical literature, past experience,
+Warned against on the label; or (5) Reliable evidence of current technical literature, past experience,

 or the industry expertise supporting the care information on the label;

-(a) Manufacturers and importers of certain piece goods must provide care
+or (6) Other reliable evidence.
+423.7 Certain piece goods.
+This a section applies to certain piece goods (a) Manufacturers and importers of certain piece goods must provide care

-(b) Care information must say what regular care is needed for the ordinary
+information clearly and conspicuously on the end of each bolt or roll. (b) Care information must say what regular care is needed for the ordinary

 use of the product. pursuant to the instructions set forth in 423.6